elastic/kibana/packages/kbn-es/src/serverless_resources/README.md

 The resources in this directory are used for seeding Elasticsearch Serverless images with users, roles and tokens for SSL and authentication.
 Serverless requires file realm authentication, so we will bind mount them into the containers at `/usr/share/elasticsearch/config/`.

+## Roles

+Roles defined in `roles.yml` is a combination of roles from `project-controller` like [security roles](https://github.com/elastic/project-controller/blob/main/internal/project/security/config/roles.yml).

+### Why `roles.json` is here?

+`roles.json` is a subset of defined in `roles.yml` roles defined in a JSON format and extended with necessary fields to be compatible with `/api/security/role/{roleName}` endpoint.
+Cypress (and not only) tests use the roles to test behavior under specific roles.
+For example Security Solution reuses tests between ESS and Serverless and having the same roles is crucial here.
+Ideally it should be an automated process to transform
+`project-controller` roles into `roles.yml` and `roles.json` but it's not done yet.
+This way it's logical to have dependent files next to each other.

 ## Users

 ### Default user